 ROLLOUT: As the aircraft slows, ease in forward stick to keep the tail wheel off the deck, steering with the rudder; tail-high means a more effective rudder.
 Note, by experimentation, the speed at which the stick loses effectiveness, and just before then, gently lower the tail and begin to steer with the tail wheel—the stick now held fully aft.

-On the rollout, if the aircraft weather-cocks up into a crosswind, fwdremember that the stick held over steady—into the wind—will add a lot of drag from the downwind ailerons; this drag can be used to help steer the nose downwind, straight down the rollout line.
+On the rollout, if the aircraft weather-cocks up into a crosswind, remember that the stick held over steady—into the wind—will add a lot of drag from the downwind ailerons; this drag can be used to help steer the nose downwind, straight down the rollout line.

 Finally, when rolling very slowly, unlock the tail wheel and gently apply brakes as necessary to make a turnoff.